-This process allows the harmed to express how the incident has affected them and get some kind of resolution.
+This process allows the harmed to express how the incident has affected them and get some form of resolution.
 It can help the harmer see the error of their ways and give them a chance to make up for their actions.

-Reduces victims’ symptoms of post traumatic stress
+Reduces victims’ symptoms of post-traumatic stress

 Victims of crime will often suffer with symptoms of anxiety, depression, and post traumatic stress disorder.
 There can be lots of reasons for this but, in many cases, it can be because they’re scared that they will be a victim of crime again and that the offender is still wanting to cause them harm.